Procedures and Guidelines

 • We admit and disclose errors

-• We do not engage in plagiarism, nor do we give or receive assistance during an examination or in completion of an assignment unless such is expressly permitted
+• We don't engage in plagiarism, nor do we give or receive assistance during an examination or in completion of an assignment unless such is expressly permitted

 • We conduct research in an ethical manner, analyzing and reporting results accurately and fairly